jvclisboa/jvclisboa/README.md

 ### 👋 Hello everyone!
 - 👨‍💻 My name is Victor Lisboa and I'm a Front-end developer.
-- :mortar_board: I'm a Full Stack Web Development postgraduate student at the Pontifical Catholic University of Minas Gerais (PUC Minas), and I have a Bachelor's degree in Civil Engineering from the Federal University of Paraiba (UFPB).
+- :mortar_board: I'm a Full Stack Web Development postgraduate student at PUC Minas, and I have a Bachelor's degree in Civil Engineering from the Federal University of Paraiba (UFPB).

 ### 💻 Tech Stack
 <table align="center">